ankidroid/Anki-Android/Introduce-a-new-service,-library-or-dependency.md

 ### Fixed version

-There as been a few examples of maintainers volunterally breaking their code with an updaet.
+There as been a few examples of maintainers volunterally breaking their code with an update.
 It is safer if we can access the code from a source that allows us to select the version number we require.
 While it's not perfect safety, at least, we get an idea of which version of the code we run - as long as the package manager is honest.

 ### Easy to add/update with our tooling systems